padas-lab-de/krony-PT/README.md

 	* Load them and check correctness of checkpoints.
 DONE
 	* Add 2 methods to KronyPT load_from_gpt and save_to_gpt  TODO

-* Go through all HF steps (torch to HF), and apply it to the newly found repo:
-	1. Make an inference script.

 * Fix the tokenizer issue in huggin.py / maybe that's the issue.
 [DONE] Nope, not the issue.

 * EVAL: work-around: Convert Kronecker checkpoint to a normal GPT / then evaluate it.
 	* [DONE] Conversion script.
 Convert a Kronecker LM to a normal GPT config